stefreschke/hwr-oop-project-template/README.md

 [TODO]: # (Write a short description of your project.)
 [TODO]: # (State most important features.)
 [TODO]: # (State the most interesting problems you encountered during the project.)

+### Project Description

+Have you ever wanted to reach the peak of poker?
+This project aims to create a poker game that allows players to experience the thrill of climbing to the top of the poker world - up to the poker everest!
+You can play virtual poker games via the *CLI* against other players or a computer opponent.
+Start with free 10$ and try to climb up the wealth ladder.

+### Challenges

+tbd

+### Features

+- Customize amount of computer players
+- Customize amount of human players
+- Customize difficulty of computer players
+- Customize starting money
+- Customize number of rounds
+- Customize amount of chips

 ## Feature List